 I traveled to Cartagena and Medellin to celebrate my birthday.
 I split the time between these two places to get a city, and Caribbean, fixes.

-The second half of our Colombian trip was in Cartagena – a port city in Colombia’s Caribbean coast.
+The second half of our Colombian trip was in Cartagena – a port city on Colombia’s Caribbean coast.
 The vibe in Cartagena is noticeably different than Medellin.
-I felt like I transported to Spain and Miami at the same time.
-There’s more humidity, colorful buildings and diversity.
+I felt like I was transported to Spain and Miami at the same time.
+There’s more humidity, colorful buildings, and diversity.

 Cartagena offers completely different vibes, depending on where you’re staying.
 The main areas visitors book their accommodations are: